 What's that?
 You don't do the Carlton dance every time you open your wallet or log in to your bank account?
 Well, don't fret old chum.
 You're in good company, as in the 99% of us who don't have elevators in our six-car garages, who have never flown on a private jet, those of us who truly value the Taco Bell value menu (mmmm, MexiMelt…).
 Basically, you are one of billions of people around the world who have to worry about money.

 Now, there are plenty of long-winded theories, and tweed-jacketed economists out there who love to talk about big, economic forces and political decisions and yadda yadda yadda.
-What matters to us, though, is why we had to save up for a whole year just to get new breaks on our 1996 Ford Fiesta (we love you, Grape Ape!).
+What matters to us, though, is why we had to save up for a whole year just to get new brakes on our 1996 Ford Fiesta (we love you, Grape Ape!).

 Now, they say that money can't buy happiness, but it sure solves a lot of problems.
 And those problems are precisely what Dickens was aiming to portray in Hard Times.
 It's not about charts and graphs and info-graphics on the news.
 It's about the people who are affected by the day-to-day realities of that giant term, "the economy"—as in the (spoiler alert!) falling-in-a-rich-factory-owner's-hole-and-dying kind of realities.
 Poor Stephen…